wallace-js/wallace/TUTORIAL.md

 #### Directives

 **Directives** are attributes with special meaning.
-We used `bind` above which sets up two-way binding between a DOM element and a value.
+The `bind` directive we just used sets up two-way binding between a DOM element and a value.
 The effect will become apparent when we make the component reactive later on.

 To get a list of all available directives, simply hover over any JSX element: